A Simple Intro to the Meaning and Purpose of Advent

 There are many ways to approach Advent and create traditions around it.
 It’s a great time to build a devotional or prayer time habit with friends and family.
 Here are a few ideas to help you and your loved ones celebrate the season.

-- Read The Christmas Story Bible Plan with your family, friends, or church small group.
+• Read a Christmas Bible Plan with your family, friends, or church small group.
+You could try the 25-day Advent Bible Plan or the 5-day The Christmas Story Bible Plan

 You Can Prepare Your Heart